top of page

 At month 9, the EVM report shows:

-• SPI = EV / PV = 0.8 (the project is 20% behind schedule, completing only 80 cents' worth of work for every dollar planned.
+• Schedule Performance Index (SPI) = 0.8, meaning the project is completing only 80 cents' worth of work for every dollar of work planned (i.e., the project is 20% behind schedule).

-This data signals the trial is delayed and costing more than planned.
-The project manager investigates causes, such as slower patient enrollment, and reallocates resources to recruitment efforts.
-This proactive response helps bring the trial back on track.
+This data signals that the trial is delayed and costing more than planned.
+The project manager investigates the causes — such as slower-than-expected patient enrollment — and reallocates resources to recruitment efforts.
+This proactive response, made possible by the early visibility EVM provides, helps bring the trial back on track before the variance compounds into a more serious deviation.

 Tools and Software for EVM in Pharma

-Several project management tools support EVM calculations and reporting, including:
+Several project management tools support EVM calculations and reporting in pharmaceutical settings.
+Commonly used platforms include:

 • Microsoft Project with EVM plugins